Cærostris darwini, special guest on 1st of January 2011

 National Museum of Natural History - Washington.

-giant and very strong webs across
+Females can cast giant and very strong webs across

 streams, creeks and lakes, suspending the orb directly